natcap/invest.users-guide/source/sdr.rst

 :math:`E` is the value used for calibration/validation purposes, in combination with other sediment sources, if data are available.

+Sediment Downslope Deposition
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This model also makes an estimate of the amount of sediment that is deposited on the landscape downstream from the source that does not reach the stream.
+Knowing the spatial distribution of this quantity will allow users to track net change of sediment on a pixel (gain or loss) which can inform land degradation indices.

+Sediment export to stream from pixel :math:`i` is defined in equation :eq:`e_i`.
+The other component of the mass balance from the USLE is that sediment which does not reach the stream.
+This sediment load must be deposited somewhere on the landscape along the flowpath to the stream and is defined as follows

+.. math:: E'_i=usle_i (1-SDR_i)
+    :label: eprime

+Due to the nature of the calculation of SDR, the quantity :math:`E_i` has accounted for the downstream flow path and biophysical properties that filter sediment to stream.
+Thus, we can model the flow of :math:`E'_i` downstream independently of the flow of :math:`E_i`.

+To do this, we assume the following properties about how :math:`E_i` and SDR behave across a landscape:

+**Property A**: SDR monotonically increases along a downhill flowpath:  As a flowpath is traced downhill, the value of SDR will monotonically increase since amount of downstream flow distance decreases.
+Note there is the numerical possibility that a downstream pixel has the same SDR value as an upstream pixel.
+The implication in this case is that no on-pixel sediment flux deposition occurs along that step.

+**Property B**: All non-exporting sediment flux on a boundary stream pixel is retained by that pixel: If pixel :math:`i` drains directly to the stream there is no opportunity for further downstream filtering of :math:`E_i`.
+Since :math:`E_i` is the inverse of Ei, the implication is that the upstream flux (defined as Fi below) must have been deposited on the pixel.

+Given these two properties, we see that the amount of :math:`E_i` retained on a pixel must be a function of:

+ * the absolute difference in SDR values from pixel :math:`i` to the downstream pixel(s) drain, and
+ * how numerically close the downstream SDR value is to 1.0 (the stream pixel).

+These mechanics can be captured as a linear interpolation of the difference of pixel i's SDR value with its downstream SDR counterpart with respect to the difference of pixel i's difference with a theoretical maximum downstream SDR value 1.0.
+Formally,

+.. math:: dR_i=\frac{\sum_{k \in \{directly\ downstream\ from\ i\}}SDR_k\cdot p(i,k) - SDR_i}{1.0-SDR_i}
+    :label: dri

+The :math:`d` in :math:`dR_i` indicates a delta difference and :math:`p(i,k)` is the proportion of flow from pixel :math:`i` to pixel :math:`j`.
+This notation is meant to invoke the intution of a derivative of :math:`Ri`.
+Note the boundary conditions are satisfied:

+ * In the case of Property A (downstream :math:`SDR_k=SDR_i`), the value of :math:`dR_i=0` indicating no :math:`F_i` will be retained on the pixel.
+ * In the case of Property B (downstream :math:`SDR_k=1` because it is a stream) the value of :math:`dR_i=1` indicating the remaining :math:`F_i` is retained on the pixel.

+Now we define the amount of sediment flux that is retained on any pixel in the flowpath using :math:`dR_i` as a weighted flow of upstream flux:

+.. math:: R_i=dR_i\cdot\left(\sum_{j\in\{pixels\ that\ drain\ to\ i\}}F_j p(i,j)+E'_i\right)
+    :label: ri

+where :math:`F_j` is the amount of sediment-export-that-does-not-reach-the stream "flux", defined as:

+.. math:: F_i=(1-dR_i)\cdot\left(\sum_{j\in\{pixels\ that\ drain\ to\ i\}} F_j p(i,j)+E'_i\right)
+    :label: fi

 Optional Drainage Layer
 ^^^^^^^^^^^^^^^^^^^^^^^